-Mark J. Landau is an Associate Professor at the University of Kansas.
+Mark J. Landau is a Professor at the University of Kansas.
 He received his doctorate from the University of Arizona in 2007.
-Dr. Landau has published many articles and chapters on metaphor’s influence on social cognition and behavior as well as the role of existential motives in diverse aspects of social behavior.
+Dr. Landau has published many articles and chapters on metaphor’s influence on social cognition and the role of existential motives in diverse aspects of social behavior.
 He has been funded by the National Science Foundation and the National Institute of Mental Health.

 Ph.D., Psychology, University of Arizona